-A USB DAQ (1) is supplied in kit form.
-To use it, position it under the seat with the cap (2) fitted and the connector (3) from the main wiring loom connected.

-Refer to the "USB DAQ" procedure in the paragraph "LCD - How to set/display parameters".
+A USB DDA (1) is supplied in kit form.
+To use the DDA, position it under the seat with the cap (2) fitted and the connector (3) from the main wiring loom connected.
+Refer to the procedure "DDA data acquistion" in the paragraph "LCD - How to set/display parameters".